pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

 2. Implants Placed

-• Bar Attachment Dentures — Four to six implants (depending on your jaw shape and size) will be placed into your jaw.
-Once they have healed after a period of months, they will be connected with a custom-made support bar that your dentures will snap onto.
+• Bar Attachment Prosthesis— Four to six implants (depending on your jaw shape and size) will be placed into your jaw.
+Once they have healed after a period of months, they will be connected with a custom-made support bar that your prosthesis will snap onto.
 These are called overdentures.
-They are more stable than ball attachment dentures and have less movement while still being easy to remove for maintenance.
+They are more stable than ball attachment prosthesis and have less movement while still being easy to remove for maintenance.

 1. Before